 This Saturday millions of Australians will turn off their lights to make a stand on climate change for Earth Hour.

 The little Aussie idea started in Sydney by a group of friends 10 years ago has now gone global.
-People in 172 countries and over 7,000 cities now take part.
+People in 188 countries and over 7,000 cities will take part this year.

-Late last year the iconic Coca-Cola Sign in Kings Cross was updated to an energy efficient LED model resulting in 21% estimated reduction in electricity and saving 3.3 tonnes CO2 Emissions Each Year.
+In 2016 the iconic Coca-Cola Sign in Kings Cross was updated to an energy efficient LED model resulting in an estimated 21% reduction in electricity and 3.3 tonnes less of CO2 Emissions each year.

 This reduction would equal an average Australian home’s emission for six months, 12,699 km driven by an average passenger vehicle or one tonne of waste sent to landfill.

 “The Kings Cross sign is a very visible example of the work we’ve been doing to reduce our energy use.
-It makes sense to us as a business and as a part of the community to reduce our energy requirements,” she said.
+It makes sense to us as a business and as a part of the community to reduce our energy requirements but we understand there is more work to be done,” she said.

 More on Journey